VirtoCommerce/vc-platform/docs/deploy-from-source-code.md

 - Install and run platform as described in steps above.
 - Setup module from source code as described above, open the module solution in Visual Studio and attach the debugger to the dotnet.exe process, running VC Platform.

 **Note:** to distinguish between multiple dotnet.exe processes, If running in Windows, use Task Manager to distinguish between multiple dotnet.exe processes: add "Command line" column to Details tab.
-This would show which app each dotnet.exe is running..
+This would show which app each dotnet.exe is running.